You've Seen 100 Species. How Many Exist?

 Need lower bound on support size Chao1 or iChao1

-The unseen species problem is one of those places where a single mathematical structure -- the fingerprint -- connects Bletchley Park to microbiome sequencing to forensic evidence to database cardinality.
-The question is always the same: you've seen some of it.
+The unseen species problem is one of those places where a single mathematical structure, the fingerprint, connects Bletchley Park to microbiome sequencing to forensic evidence to database cardinality.
+The question is always the same: you’ve seen some of it.
 How much is left?

-References
+# References

 [1] Acharya, Das, Orlitsky, Suresh, “A unified maximum likelihood approach for estimating symmetric properties of discrete distributions,” ICML 2017.

 [2] I.J.
-Good, "The population frequencies of species and the estimation of population parameters," Biometrika 40(3/4), 237--264, 1953.
+Good, “The population frequencies of species and the estimation of population parameters,” Biometrika 40(3/4), 237–264, 1953.
 The core idea is due to Turing; Good credits him explicitly but is the sole listed author.

-[3] Anne Chao, "Nonparametric estimation of the number of classes in a population," Scandinavian Journal of Statistics 11(4), 265--270, 1984.
+[3] Anne Chao, “Nonparametric estimation of the number of classes in a population,” Scandinavian Journal of Statistics 11(4), 265–270, 1984.

-[4] Chiu, Wang, Walther, Chao, "An improved nonparametric lower bound of species richness via a modified Good-Turing frequency formula," Biometrics 70(3), 671--682, 2014.
+[4] Chiu, Wang, Walther, Chao, “An improved nonparametric lower bound of species richness via a modified Good-Turing frequency formula,” Biometrics 70(3), 671–682, 2014.

-[5] Gregory Valiant, Paul Valiant, "Estimating the unseen: An $n/\log n$ -sample estimator for entropy and support size, shown optimal via new CLTs," STOC, 685--694, 2011.
+[5] Gregory Valiant, Paul Valiant, “Estimating the unseen: An n/lognn/\log n-sample estimator for entropy and support size, shown optimal via new CLTs,” STOC, 685–694, 2011.
 Journal version: JACM 64(6), 2017.
+The LP-bounding approach is from the follow-up: “Estimating the Unseen: Improved Estimators for Entropy and other Properties,” STOC 2013.

 [6] G.A.
-Miller, "Note on the bias of information estimates," in Information Theory in Psychology, Free Press, 95--100, 1955.
-Often called "Miller-Madow" by convention, though Madow is not a co-author.
+Miller, “Note on the bias of information estimates,” in Information Theory in Psychology, Free Press, 95–100, 1955.
+Often called “Miller-Madow” by convention, though Madow is not a co-author.

-[7] S. Zahl, "Jackknifing an index of diversity," Ecology 58(4), 907--913, 1977.
+[7] S. Zahl, “Jackknifing an index of diversity,” Ecology 58(4), 907–913, 1977.

-[8] Evan Archer, Il Memming Park, Jonathan W. Pillow, "Bayesian entropy estimation for countable discrete distributions," JMLR 15, 2833--2868, 2014.
+[8] Evan Archer, Il Memming Park, Jonathan W. Pillow, “Bayesian entropy estimation for countable discrete distributions,” JMLR 15, 2833–2868, 2014.
 Conference version: NeurIPS 2012.

-[10] Bradley Efron, Ronald Thisted, "Estimating the number of unseen species: How many words did Shakespeare know?", Biometrika 63(3), 435--447, 1976.
-The validation: Thisted and Efron, "Did Shakespeare write a newly-discovered poem?", Biometrika 74(3), 445--455, 1987.
+[10] Bradley Efron, Ronald Thisted, “Estimating the number of unseen species: How many words did Shakespeare know?”, Biometrika 63(3), 435–447, 1976.
+The validation: Thisted and Efron, “Did Shakespeare write a newly-discovered poem?”, Biometrika 74(3), 445–455, 1987.

 [11] Laydon, Bangham, et al., “Estimating T-cell repertoire diversity: limitations of classical estimators and a new approach,” Phil.
 Trans.
 R. Soc.
 B 370, 20140291, 2015.